 Our campus at the Dana Hall School in Wellesley offers campers the very best amenities to complement their program choices!
 The Dana Hall address is 45 Dana Road, Wellesley.
 Learn more about our campus

 LINX Camps proudly offers a traditional day camp experience for the entire family!
 We have many rituals and traditions that unite the entire community as one.
 We are often referred to as a day camp with an overnight camp feel.
-If you are looking for a traditional camp try our general camps: Freedom and Explorers Camps.
+If you are looking for a traditional camp try our General or Junior Camps.
 Within these camps, your camper will get a taste of everything LINX Camps has to offer.

-Our general camp is called FREEDOM CAMP because it gives campers the freedom to choose some of their daily activities.
-In a 6 period day, the program directors have carefully selected 4 out of the 6 activity periods that make up the Freedom Campers' mornings and early afternoons.
-Those four periods include lunch, swim, and a variety of other activities throughout that week that include archery, rock climbing, crafts, sports and more!
-See: http://www.linxcamps.com/Details/Activities .
+Our General Camps give campers the ability to choose some of their daily activities!
+In a six-period day, the program directors have carefully selected four out of the six activity periods that make up Freedom or Liberty campers' mornings and early afternoons.
+Those four periods include lunch, and a variety of other activities throughout that week that include archery, rock climbing, crafts, sports, and more!

-Campers meet with their counselors and select their two freedom choice periods each day (selections can be made as individuals or with clusters of friends - offerings change from day to day to meet the needs of the groups).
+Campers meet with their counselors and select their two choice periods each day.
+Selections can be made as individuals or with clusters of friends.
+The offerings change from day-to-day to meet the needs of the groups.

 We review the number of weeks and types of programs each camper is registered for and match the campers up with other campers who have similar schedules.
 We then match them up with counselors to provide them with as much continuity as possible.